samarth-S-vaidya/auro_assesment-2/README.md

 - A **mentor badge** is awarded for consistent guidance.
 - Exchange contributions **convert into Auro Coins**, usable for unlocking premium content.

+A WireFrame Image is attached along with the README file.
 ---

 # 2. Product Analysis:-